-Communities at the Heart of UHC welcomed a new steering committee for 2021-2022!
-Amref Health Africa, Financing Alliance for Health and Living Goods will be joined by new members the Health and Rights Education Programme, Lwala Community Alliance, Muso, Health, Pathfinder International, and the People’s Health Movement of Tanzania.
+Communities at the Heart of UHC steering committee for 2023-2024 is Amref Health Africa, Financing Alliance for Health, the Health and Rights Education Programme, Lwala Community Alliance, Living Goods, Muso, TIP Global Health, Pathfinder International, and the People’s Health Movement of Tanzania.
 We want to thank our founding steering committee members who will be leaving including Last Mile Health, International Rescue Committee, and AMP Health.
 We congratulate you all on your hard work and leadership over the past two years.

 Communities at the Heart of UHC is looking forward to 2021 to work together to further our campaign goals and elevate the visibility of community health within the UHC space.
 Our new steering committee is excited to get started and several members have shared with us why community health and UHC are important to them: